 The house’s formal dining and living spaces are located on the ground floor, along with three bedrooms, a workout room, and an infinity pool and sun deck.
 The master suite upstairs is “worthy of a five-star resort,” according to the listing.

-An outdoor seating area in a Marin County, California, home now on the market for nearly $30 million.
+An outdoor seating area in Marin County, California, home is now on the market for nearly $30 million.
 Photo: Matt McCourtney

 In all, the house includes six bedrooms, six bathrooms, and two offices—one for Chaffee and one for his wife, Kat.